Forsyth-Creations/selfPlayingViolin/README.md

-# Seld Playing Violin
+# Self Playing Violin
 Code for the 2018 science fair project of Joseph Lee and Henry Forsyth

 ## Purpose
 This code is to be used with any comparable self playing violin kit.
-This kit exists to help students learn, without the need of a private teacher, the violin
+This kit exists to help students learn the violin, without the need of a private teacher.

 ## Parts of the code

 ## CAD FILES:

 ### Bow

 ### Note Presser

 ### Full Assembly